gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 There are three types of components.

-* *general layout components* for general site structure and headers and footers
+* *layout components* for general site structure and headers and footers
-* *template components* for *page types* like blog posts or documentation pages
+* *template components* for page types like blog posts or documentation pages
-* *React.js pages* for individual pages you build with React.js components
+* *React.js pages* for single-file React.js pages

 ![gatsbygram component layout](gatsbygram-layout.png)*Gatsbygram's site structure with its three page components*

 ### Layout components

-Each Gatsby site is required to have a top-level layout component at `layouts/default.js`.
+Each Gatsby site has a top-level layout component at `layouts/default.js`.
 This layout component is used on every page of your site so can contain things like your header, footer, and default page structure.
 It is also used as the "[app